 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

 I originally posted this recipe back in 2011, when I learned the secret to making a cauliflower pizza crust that isn’t soggy.
-(You need to squeeze out the moisture from the cooked cauliflower before making your crust mixture!)
+(Hint: you need to squeeze out the moisture from the cooked cauliflower before making your crust!)

 Now that we’ve been making this pizza crust for over a decade, I’ve learned some time-saving tricks, like using frozen cauliflower to skip the cooking process.
-Sometimes you can even find frozen riced cauliflower, which will let you skip using the food processor, too.
+Sometimes, you can even find frozen riced cauliflower, which allows you to skip using the food processor as well.

 Be sure to read all the tips below if you’d like to make a frozen pizza crust that you can use in the future, or if you need to make any substitutions.